sebnozzi/sliding-puzzle/README.md

 As much as possible, I've tried to have JavaFX-agnostic code.
 First for better design and second in order to make other implementations easier.

+Needs JDK 7 or later, since it relies on JavaFX

 ## Running

+### Through SBT

 Assuming you have SBT set up, run with: